appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 This feature allows you to import and export packages across different workspaces.
 When exporting a package, it is saved as a JSON file, and you can import it into another workspace or application as needed.
 When importing a package, you can upload the file into your workspace, and Appsmith automatically recognizes and categorizes it as a package or an app.
 However, there are some key details to consider:

-* **Overriding Existing Packages:** When importing a package, it overwrites the existing package in the destination workspace.
-This ensures that the latest configuration is applied.
+* **Overriding Existing Packages:** Importing a package involves overwriting the existing package in the destination workspace, ensuring that the latest configuration is applied.
+To import a package, navigate to the package **Settings**, click on **Import**, and then add the JSON file.
 * **Updates**: If you're using an exported version of a package in another workspace, updates won't happen automatically.
 You need to re-import the latest version to get the changes.
 * **Deployment**: The imported package is not auto-deployed.
 Deployment occurs only when explicitly triggered.
 This means changes made to the package won't immediately reflect in the live version of the app.
 <!-- vale off -->